abzicht/dugout/Readme.md

 speak to RS485 sensors.

-The [sensors in question](https://www.banggood.com/Modbus-RS485-Temperature-and-Humidity-Transmitter-Sensor-High-Precision-Monitoring-p-1159961.html?cur_warehouse=CN) have hilariously bad document.
-Multiple sources contradict each other, forcing you to fallback to trial-and-error.
+The [sensors in question](https://www.banggood.com/Modbus-RS485-Temperature-and-Humidity-Transmitter-Sensor-High-Precision-Monitoring-p-1159961.html?cur_warehouse=CN) have hilariously bad documentation.
+Multiple sources contradict each other, forcing you to fall back to trial-and-error.

 Hear are some observations made while exploring this kind of sensor: